What are the Most Recent Developments?

 At that time, an additional list of $16 billion in Chinese imports was put forward for public consultation.
 Once this process was complete, the USTR released the final second list of tariffs on Chinese goods, which went into effect on August 23, 2018.
 The second list affected medical supplies, pharmaceuticals, agriculture and agricultural machinery and textiles, among others.
 Once again, China responded in kind and filed a complaint with the World Trade Organization.

 The trade war further escalated on September 17, 2018 when the United States announced it would be imposing tariffs of 10% on a list of Chinese imports totaling $200 billion in value.
 These tariffs would take effect on September 24, 2018 and would increase to 25% in January 2019.
-The list of tariffs, though extensive, did exclude some products that had initially been considered as part of the trade action, including consumer products such as electronics, child car seats and bicycle helmets, as well as certain chemical products.
+However, in December 2018, Washington and Beijing announced a a truce in the trade dispute, prompting Washington to extend the date on which the 25% tariff would take effect to March 2, 2019.
+Shortly before the truce was set to expire, Washington announced it would further postpone the imposition of of the 25% tariff until an indefinite date.
+The products associated with List 3, though extensive, did exclude some products that had initially been considered as part of the trade action, including consumer products such as electronics, child car seats and bicycle helmets, as well as certain chemical products.

-At that time the U.S. government warned that if China further retaliated it would impose tariffs on an additional $267 billion in Chinese goods, which would effectively place tariffs on all Chinese imports into the United States.
+At the time the U.S. government announced List 3 it warned that if China further retaliated it would impose tariffs on an additional $267 billion in Chinese goods, which would effectively place tariffs on all Chinese imports into the United States.

 Why is this Happening?